camisatx/Guides/Kubernetes.md

 **Service** - provides networking and IP support to the application's pods; Kubernetes Engine creates an external IP and a load balancer for the application

 ## Single Container Setup

+You are able to setup a cluster based on a single Docker container using `kubectl run` and `kubectl expose`.

+### Example

 This process spins up a single Docker container within a GKE cluster.
 It follows the [hello-app tutorial](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app) from the Google Cloud docs.